gab1one/omeUiUtils/README.md

 To select a single object, the constructor has the form: OMEROImageChooser(omero.client omeroclient, int selectedType )
 selectedType determines which type of object can be selected, 0 = image,1 = dataset, 2 = plate.

-A second constructor allows the selection of multiple objects (currently only enabled for when selectedType = image'
+Other constructors allow the selection of multiple objects (currently only enabled for when selectedType == image)

 To get the selected object/s call the appropriate routine from the following: